Size-Driven Quantum Phase Transitions

 \subsection{Hamiltonian Construction}

 For local spin dimension $d>3$, we construct a local, translationally invariant spin Hamiltonian $\op H^{(d)}$ on a 2D square lattice with open boundary conditions, such that there exists a threshold system size $N_d\times N_d$, up to which the ground state of $\op H^{(d)}$ is entirely classical (i.e.\ product in the canonical basis), whereas for larger lattice sizes the ground state is that of the Toric Code.
-Lower bounds on the maximum possible such \emph{transition threshold} $N_d$ for a given local dimension $d$ are shown in \cref{tab:main-result}.
+The \emph{transition thresholds} $N_d$ for given local dimension $d$ in our explicit constructions are shown in \cref{tab:main-result}.
 For $d>6$, we give a general procedure for constructing models for which $N_d$ grows faster than any computable function.

 The \emph{Toric Code}---introduced by Kitaev~\cite{Kitaev}---is defined by a Hamiltonian on a two-dimensional spin-$1/2$ lattice.
 It is one of the simplest models exhibiting topological order~\cite{Wen2013,pachos2012introduction}.